 Galaxy Tab on PAYG

-We also list some pay-as-you-go Galaxy Tab offers.
+We sometimes list pay as you go Galaxy Tab offers.
 These do not generally offer any real benefits in terms of the cost of the tablet, but when bought like this you are getting a PAYG SIM in the bundle so it’s ready to get online right away.
-PAYG is best for infrequent or light use, top it up when required but stick to Wi-Fi whenever possible to save money.
+PAYG is best for infrequent or light use.
+Top it up when required but stick to Wi-Fi whenever possible to save money.